strimzi/strimzi-kafka-bridge/README.md

 The AMQP client can also specifies filters for reading from a specific partition starting at specific offset.
 The symbol for filters are :

-* _rhiot.io:partition-filter:uint_ : the topic partition from which reading messages;
+* _enmasse:partition-filter:uint_ : the topic partition from which reading messages;
-* _rhiot.io:offset-filter:ulong_ : the starting offset for reading inside the specified partition;
+* _enmasse:offset-filter:ulong_ : the starting offset for reading inside the specified partition;

 If the client specifies partition but not the offset, then the bridge will consume messages starting from the last committed offset on the specified partition.